LearnYouSomeComputer/Tools-For-Programming/06-Debugging-with-GDB.md

 2. How would you set a breakpoint for line 17 of file `my_funcs.cpp`?
 \vspace{10em}

 3. Consult `help list`.
-How would you list the source code of the `encabulate_beziers` function?
+How would you list the source code of a function named `encabulate_beziers`?
 \vspace{10em}

 4. What is the difference between `break` and `advance`?